iamDavidLai/Static_Gestures_Recognition/README.md

 ## File & How to Use

-● `Gesture_recog_7.ipynb`: The ipynb file is coded by Google Colab which contains using data augmentation, training CNN model.
+● `Gesture_recog_7.ipynb`: The ipynb file is coded on Google Colab(GPU recommend) which contains using data augmentation, training CNN model.

 ● `gesture_getBinary.py`: Using opencv to capture binary images of gesture what you want.